-Upon inspection of the damaged battery, if deemd to be faulty, it will be replaced by an equivalent new battery as a result of any production defect which appears after the date of sale during the warranty term.
-The warranty term of the battery replaced under tyhe warranty is limited with the remaining warranty time ofn the original battery purchased.
+Upon inspection of the damaged battery, if deemd to be faulty, it will be replaced by an equivalent new battery.
+Batteries are deemed faulty as a result of any production defect which appears after the date of sale during the warranty term.
+The start of the warranty term of the battery is at the point of when the original battery purchased.

 Depending on the type of battery warranties vary from 1 to 3 years.
 Please contact us for more information regarding the warranty for your specific battery.

 We offer express delivery for all our trade customers, with the aim to provide next day delivery depending on area.

 Batteries can fail for a number of reasons and remain the main cause of breakdowns in vehicles.
 Reasons for failure include: Heavy accessory power when driving short distance prevents a periodic fully saturated charge that is so important for the longevity of a lead acid battery.
 A common cause of battery failure is acid stratification.
 The electrolyte on a stratified battery concentrates on the bottom, causing the upper half of the cell to be acid poor.
 This effect is similar to a cup of coffee in which the sugar collects on the bottom when the waitress forgets to bring the stirring spoon.
 Batteries tend to stratify if kept at low charge (below 80%) and never have the opportunity to receive a full charge.
 If you would like any advice to get the most out of your battery please just contact us directly.